Services for Growers

 Partnering with Jacobs Family Berry Farm in Gardnerville, the Desert Farming Initiative has created an online grower’s guide for red raspberries, black raspberries, and blackberries.
 Intended for use among local production scale growers to backyard gardeners.
 This tool is a free and easy-to-use resource that provides actions and insight from month to month.

 In order to build awareness about the robust history of melon growing in Nevada, the Desert Farming Initiative has launched an ongoing campaign to leverage knowledge of the fruit’s success in Nevada into sales for farmers.
 In conjunction with Nevada Grown and local farmers we will encourage Nevadans and a national audience to think of melons as “sinfully sweet”.
 Contact us to get more information about using Nevada Melon branding for your own farming endeavors!

 Working with the Specialty Crop Block Grant Program and Northern Nevada farmers, this project will dedicate one hoop house on the DFI site for two years to the production of raspberries.
 The DFI will plant raspberries in a hoop house in order to both collect data and create demonstration space.
 All information on varietal selection, planting techniques, pruning practices, time to maturity, and yield will be recorded in order to create a how-to document for growing in a hoop house.
 Expense and revenue information will be recorded to give farmers an accurate picture on the expectations for profit from year to year.
-The project will be complete in the Fall of 2016.
+This project completed in 2017.

 Cucumbers in Hoop Houses

 In cooperation with the Specialty Crop Institute, the Desert Farming Initiative performed cucumber trials in a hoop house during the 2014 spring and summer season.
 We trialed two types of trellising systems with 3 different varieties.
 A presentation of our project can be found here.

 Salanova Lettuce: Is it the right choice for Nevada?